Goran58/spc-anywhere-proxy/README.md

   - Full support for System Log.
 No support for Access Log and WPA Log.
   - No support for Door status and Door commands.
   - Showing live videos is supported, but you have to define a verification zone for each camera.
 The verification zone IDs must be 1 to 4 (shows up as cam 1 to 4).
-  - Users and passwords are configured in the proxy settings, not in the SPC panel.
+  - User credentials are configured in the proxy settings, not in the SPC panel.
+Default users are test1 (password test1_pwd) and test2 (password test2_pwd).
   - Only SSL communication between the App and SPC Anywhere Proxy and between SPC Anywhere Proxy and SPC Web Gateway is supported.

 ## Installation